 After the introduction of lockdowns and social distancing, many of us were tempted or forced to leave reality behind and immerse themselves in the digital realm, where an array of new possibilities could be found right at their fingertips.

-So, without further ado, here’s a list of the most promising AR and virtual reality statistics for 2021 showing how this technology will help shape 2021.
+So, without further ado, here’s a list of the most promising AR and virtual reality statistics for 2022.

 Key VR and AR Statistics and Facts That Are Currently Changing the World: